Los Angeles Carpet Store with Great Selection & Values

 - If the carpet becomes soiled always consult the maintenance guidelines from the carpet manufacturer.
 If using topical cleaning solutions read directions carefully and NEVER rub the carpet — blot with a white towel till stain is removed.

-Finest Selection of Name Brand Carpets
+We Offer the Finest Selection of Name Brand Carpets

 Call us today at 310-479-3761 or fill out our convenient Contact Form to request your free consultation.